Alternatives

 UptimeRobot's free plan (50 monitors at 5-minute checks) is already free, so "cheaper" usually means free competitors like StatusCake or Freshping.
 The better question is value per check: Sitewatch Starter is $9/mo for 25 sites with asset validation, deploy hooks, and 6 alert channels — more capability per site than a higher monitor count of uptime-only pings.

 UptimeRobot monitors whether the server responds.
-It does not validate page content or assets — so it misses broken JavaScript bundles, missing or stale CSS, MIME-type mismatches, redirect loops, broken links, and "200 OK but visually broken" pages.
+It does not validate page content or assets — so it misses missing scripts, missing or stale stylesheets, files served as the wrong kind of file, redirects that loop, broken links, and pages that answer normally while being visually broken" pages.
 It also has no deploy-triggered checks and limited SSL/domain-expiry depth compared to page-integrity tools.

 Primarily just uptime — it checks for an HTTP response (and optionally a keyword in the response body).
 It does not fetch and parse the full page, validate linked assets, or confirm the page renders correctly.
-A 200 OK is treated as "up" even when the page is broken for real visitors.
+Any answer at all is treated as "up", even when the page is broken for real visitors.
 That false-positive gap is what page-integrity monitoring closes.

 Uptime monitoring answers "is the server responding?"
 Website monitoring answers "does the site actually work?"
 Uptime tools like UptimeRobot ping an endpoint and check the status code.
-Website monitoring (such as Sitewatch) fetches the page, parses the HTML, and validates every asset, redirect, content type, certificate, and link — catching failures that return 200 OK but break the experience.
+Website monitoring (such as Sitewatch) fetches the page, parses the HTML, and validates every asset, redirect, file type, certificate, and link — catching failures that look successful to a ping but break the experience.

 Yes for most teams — Sitewatch does HTTP uptime checks plus full page-integrity monitoring, SSL, and domain expiry.
 Some teams still keep UptimeRobot's free plan for high-monitor-count, server-level pinging and add Sitewatch for page-level depth on their key sites.
 They monitor different layers, so running both is also valid.

-Because uptime monitors only read the HTTP status code.
-A deploy can ship a homepage that returns 200 OK while its JS bundle 404s, its stylesheet loads with the wrong MIME type, or an asset points at a dead CDN path.
+Because an uptime monitor only ever gets an up-or-down answer.
+A deploy can ship a homepage that answers perfectly while its main script goes missing, its stylesheet arrives as the wrong kind of file, or a file points at a dead path.
 The server is "up," but the page is broken for visitors.
 Page-integrity monitoring inspects those assets and flags the failure your uptime dashboard misses.